Skip to content

 What "Plate Changes" mean on a One Check report

-If you've ever bought a used car or are familiar with car auctions, you've likely heard the term "plate changes" thrown around.
+If you've ever bought a used car, or are familiar with car auctions, you've likely heard the term "plate changes" thrown around.
 Essentially, a plate change refers to a change in the registration plate (or licence plate) that is affixed to a car.
 But what exactly do plate changes mean, and why are they important?

 What does a Plate Change mean on a One Check report?

-Using data from the DVLA, our One Check matches up the registration details with the car's specifications to ensure the car you want to buy is authentic which will be reported as either a Pass or a Warning.
+Using data from the DVLA, our One Check matches up the registration details with the car's specifications to ensure the car you want to buy is authentic, which will be reported as either a Pass or a Warning.

-• VIN matches
+• The VIN matches

-• engine number matches
+• The engine number matches

 If there are any red flags or concerns, it may be wise to walk away.
-With an estimated 90,000 cloned vehicles on our roads, you could very easily become victim of Car Cloning, which is one of the most common reasons for a plate change.
+With an estimated 90,000 cloned vehicles on our roads, you could very easily become victim of Car Cloning, which is one of the most common reasons for a car number plate change.

 For more information on Car Cloning read here.